Tomic-Riedel/Flutter-Roadmap/README.md

 You are making good progress!

 ## App Architecture
-As you may have noticed, it is sometimes very hard to keep track with all the widgets, as it is common knowledge that flutter code can get messy very quickly.
+As you may have noticed, it is sometimes very hard to keep track of all the widgets, as it is common knowledge that flutter code can get messy very quickly.
 That's why it's important to find a proper app architecture.

 We offer you here two architectures that you can learn:

 The first one is from Reso Coder.
 Everything is described in great detail, but the downside is that this architecture is a bit outdated.
-I think it's still good to learn this architecture if you want to create your own later, because after watching this tutorial series you will know exactly what to look for.
+I think it's still good to learn this architecture if you want to create your own later because after watching this tutorial series you will know exactly what to look for.

 **Caution!:** You will have to invest a lot of time in this module (7+ hours)